tarwn/lessthandot-hugo/blogs/content/posts/2013-01-08-database-projects-installing-the-database-project-template.md

 .

-I still don&#8217;t understand why the SQL Server Database Project Template isn&#8217;t delivered with the initial setup of the SQL Server Data Tools but we&#8217;re almost ready to create our first project.
+I still don't understand why the SQL Server Database Project Template isn't delivered with the initial setup of the SQL Server Data Tools but we're almost ready to create our first project.

  [1]: /index.php/DataMgmt/DBAdmin/database-projects-setting-up-source